poser55/linked-db-rows/README.txt

 * Test coverage needs improving
 * It solves a problem I have - quite hacky in many ways
 * Proprietary json structure
-* Only simple primary keys supported for now
+* Only one-element foreign keys per table supported for now
-* No custom db types are supported
+* No arrays are currently supported

 License:
 * Apache version 2.0